revsys/django-health-check/docs/settings.rst

    Specify the desired memory utilization threshold, in megabytes.
 When available memory falls below the specified value, a warning will be reported.

-.. data:: JSON_VERBOSE

-   Specify whether or not additional details about each plugin (for instance, response time) should also be emitted.